 Fill a large pan with an inch of water and bring to a boil.
 Add eggs to a steamer basket and as soon as pot is boiling, add the insert, eggs and all.
 Cover.

-Cook twelve minutes for hard boiled eggs.
+Cook eleven to twelve minutes for hard boiled eggs.
 Immediately place eggs in a bowl of ice water and allow to cool for at least 15 minutes.

 Peel under running water if necessary.
 Store in the refrigerator for up to a week.